-Nissan sold just under one million vehicles in 2020 alone.
-If you recently purchased a Nissan, you may be searching for the best car insurance for your vehicle.
-Purchasing car insurance is an important step to protect your finances if you are involved in an accident, especially if you are deemed at fault.
+In 2021, Nissan sold 977,639 vehicles in the United States, an increase of 8.7% from the year prior.
+If you recently purchased a Nissan or are considering purchasing one in the future, you may be searching for the best and most affordable car insurance for your vehicle.
+Purchasing car insurance is a requirement in most states, but it’s also an important step to help protect your finances if you are involved in an accident.

-The average cost per year for minimum liability coverage is $565, while full coverage costs $1,674 annually, according to Bankrate’s 2021 study of quoted annual premiums.
+The average cost of car insurance for minimum coverage is $565 per year, while full coverage costs $1,674 annually, according to Bankrate’s 2021 study of quoted annual premiums of a 2019 Toyota Camry.
+The cost of insuring a Nissan is around the national average rate.
 However, keep in mind that your vehicle’s make and model, among several other factors, can influence the price you pay for car insurance.

 Models included in this review: